NBISweden/workshop-in-the-cloud/README.md

 The credentials for accessing the virtual machines can be found in the `passwords.txt` file.
 Students should be able to access their instance via `ssh` by using their username and password.
 The `master node` IP address can be found in the `inventory` of the course folder.

     ssh <student-name>@<master-node-ip>

+## Administrator login
+Teachers should be able to access the master node via `ssh` with private key authentication.

+    ssh ubuntu@<master-node-ip>

 [dockerwebsite]: https://www.docker.com/community-edition "The docker website"
 [cloud-portal]: https://cloud.snic.se/ "SNIC Cloud Portal"